 I need to change that.
 I may never normalize to happy, and I might not be able to be joyful without a crash.
 But that has to be okay.
 It must be.
 With that in mind, I’m reflecting on how I pursue games and create them, and how I engage with the community.

-– I will give my love freely in all ways, even if it’s just a general love of humanity.
+Love – I will give my love freely in all ways, even if it’s just a general love of humanity. – I will try to ensure that love is a part of my games, encouraged and recognized. – I will remember that hate is less effective than love.

-– I will put joy out, too, by trying to post more about good in my life, including the positive work I’m doing in design.
+Joy – I will have more fun!
+I want to find at least one fun thing a week to enjoy, in games or out. – I will support joyful games, bring attention, and encourage more joyful games to be made. – I will put joy out, too, by trying to post more about good in my life, including the positive work I’m doing in design.

-– I will continue to fight against injustice, and against harassment, and try to find opportunities to change our landscape to support those in need.
+Empathy – I will support those in my community who struggle in the ways I can. – I will continue to fight against injustice, and against harassment, and try to find opportunities to change our landscape to support those in need. – I will let go of bitterness against those who have wronged me.

 The last of those is one I have already started pursuing, with my apology weekend where I asked people to apologize to me freely, without any given reason, and I forgave everyone who did.
 It was revolutionary for me.